Guzpenha/query_variation_generators/README.md

 by using the annotated variations file directly here "\$OUT_DIR/\$VARIATIONS_FILE_TREC_DL".
 The same can be done to run rank fusion (RQ2) by replacing query_rewriting.py with rank_fusion.py.

-The scripts evalueate_weak_supervision.sh and evalueate_rank_fusion.sh run all models and datasets for both research questions.
+The scripts [evaluate_weak_supervision.sh](https://github.com/Guzpenha/query_variation_generators/blob/main/scripts/evalueate_weak_supervision.sh) and [evaluate_rank_fusion.sh](https://github.com/Guzpenha/query_variation_generators/blob/main/scripts/evalueate_rank_fusion.sh) run all models and datasets for both research questions .
+The first generates the main table of results, Table 4 in the paper, and the second generates the tables for the rank fusion experiments (only available in the Arxiv version of the paper).

 ## Modules and Folders